gamermount56/sdk-readme/README.md

 To play with the pieces in the editor, `TangibleManager` uses the `OnScreenController` to simulate pieces.
 These pieces are rendered on a separate layer named `TangibleLayer` which is automatically added to the layers of the project.

 The simulated pieces are stored in virtual drawers.
 You can open / close drawers by pressing `X` (this is configurable on the `TangibleManager`).
 You can grab pieces and place them back inside drawers.

+The `Reset Tiles` button will remove tiles from the play area and place them all back in the drawers.

+The `Debug Overlay` toggle will enable the [`TangibleDebugOverlay`](#TangibleDebugOverlay).

 To rotate pieces, press and hold your mouse button over a tile and hold `A` or `D` to rotate.